pronamic/wp-pronamic-pay/readme.txt

 == Changelog ==

+= 2.6.7 =
+*	Fix - Buckaroo - Fixed support for & charachter in blog name for WooCommerce payment description.

 = 2.6.6 =
 *	Tweak - ICEPAY - Use the 'OrderID' in the listener so the correct payment will be updated.